MediEvil (series): Reception

 Overall, the MediEvil series has received positive to mixed reviews from critics.
 MediEvil and MediEvil 2 were mostly praised upon release, with the atmosphere, visuals and music of both games being the prominently commended aspects.
 Chris Roper of IGN praised the game's sense of humour and unique presentation, but was sceptical concerning the game's "sloppy" controls, "disjointed" level designs and noted that the game's graphics did not age well over time, in comparison to the graphically superior PSP remake.
 Joe Fielder of GameSpot credited the first MediEvil for its original look and number of unique puzzles, but criticised the camera work.
 Reviewing MediEvil 2, Doug Perry of IGN praised the graphical advancements of the game, noticing that the sharper detail brings out a more "sophisticated feel" to the story and the new addition of cutscenes create a better sense of continuity and story.
 Shawn Sparks of Game Revolution similarly praised the improved graphics of the second game, noting that smooth frame rate and sharper graphics brought out the original PlayStation's power despite nearing the end of its lifespan.
 At the 2000 BAFTA Interactive Entertainment Awards, MediEvil 2 won the best console game category.

 MediEvil: Resurrection received largely mixed reviews from critics upon release.
 General criticisms of the game were directed at the camera controls, combat sequences, and occasional frame rate drops.
 Both Kristan Reed of Eurogamer and Jason Allen of IGN expressed concern over the camera work, stating that the camera was "sloppy" and that it proved particularly difficult during combat.
 However, the graphics and celebrity voice talent were praised; especially Tom Baker's role as the narrator and Grim Reaper.
 Greg Mueller of GameSpot praised the soundtrack and dialogue, with Reed citing that Baker's voice performance was "majestic" and "eccentric".
 MediEvil creators Chris Sorrell and Jason Wilson expressed disappointment with the game, with Wilson stating that he felt disheartened with having to watch something he "cherished" to be altered with decisions he thought were "questionable".
 Sorrell felt similar disappointment in the redesign of the game and there were a number of aspects of it that he disagreed with.

 Other media

-A graphic novel written by original co-creators Chris Sorrell and Jay Gunn, titled MediEvil: Fate's Arrow, was released by Titan Comics on October 29, 2019 to coincide with the release of the PS4 remake.
+A graphic novel written by original co-creators Chris Sorrell and Jay Gunn, titled MediEvil: Fate's Arrow, was released by Titan Comics on 29 October 2019 to coincide with the release of the PS4 remake.
 The story picks up after the events of MediEvil 2 and sees Fortesque travel back in time to before the events of the first game.
 The series is referenced in the PlayStation 5 launch title Astro's Playroom.

+In 2025, writer and producer Ben Mekler stated that a MediEvil film had been in development at one time, and that the film would have featured original songs by Tenacious D. Mekler had previously worked with Tenacious D vocalist Jack Black on the 2022 television series Kung Fu Panda: The Dragon Knight.